-Each year, nearly 18,000 people in the United States discover they have esophageal cancer, and more than 15,000 people die of the disease.
-In about half of new cases, the disease is already in its advanced stages, in large part because esophageal cancer causes few symptoms early on.
+Each year, nearly 18,000 people in the United States discover they have esophageal cancer, and most of them — more than 15,000 — die of the disease.
+In about half of newly diagnosed cases, the disease is already in its advanced stages, in large part because esophageal cancer causes few symptoms early on.

-Two types account for more than 90 percent of all esophageal cancers:
+Two types account for more than 90% of all esophageal cancers:

 - Squamous cell carcinoma grows in the squamous cells that line the long tubular muscle connecting the throat to the stomach.

 - Adenocarcinoma develops in the mucus-producing glands in the lower part of the esophagus and spreads to the esophageal lining as precancerous lesions that are the hallmark of Barrett’s esophagus.

 View a video about incisionless treatment for esophageal cancer ›

 If you suspect you may have esophageal cancer or a precursor disease, our esophageal disease specialists at the UCI Health Digestive Health Institute (DHI), work collaboratively with you to evaluate your condition and develop a treatment plan tailored to you and your needs.